Help address homelessness in our community.

 2. Attend Training

 All volunteers are required to attend a mandatory 2-hour training, regardless of past PIT Count experience.
-We will contact you with training times and locations, which will be conducted in-person and hybrid.
+If you weren’t contacted already, you can CLICK HERE to view a list of training dates, times and locations, which will be conducted in-person and hybrid.

 3. Show Up